gokker-tech/logger/README.md

 This logger has 4 different levels of logging in a specific order:

-    'ERROR', 'WARN', 'INFO' 'DEBUG'
+    'ERROR', 'WARN', 'INFO', 'DEBUG'

 Each of these log levels has its own method on the logging instance.
-Just set LOGGER_LOG_LEVEL in environment variable to set your log level.
+Just pass level while initializing to set your log level.
 By default it is set to INFO

 Currently, this logger writes to STDOUT.

 ### Instantiation:

-    const logger = require('@grokker/logger') // logs to STDOUT
+    const { CreateLogger } = require('@grokker/logger'); // logs to STDOUT
+    const logger = new CreateLogger();

 ### Usage:

     export LOGGER_LOG_LEVEL=DEBUG